Plantar Fasciitis Parkside

 While plantar fasciitis is most painful in the morning, untreated it can cause ongoing pain that lasts throughout the day.

-Plantar fasciitis can cause foot pain that impacts daily life, even for those not involved in sports.
-If you’re experiencing pain in the bottom of your feet, it could get worse over time without treatment.
-Contact our team at SA Running Injury Clinic to schedule your appointment.
+Pain in the feet can affect everyday life, whether you’re an athlete or not.
+If you have pain in the bottom of your feet, it may be plantar fasciitis, which can worsen over time without proper treatment.
+Contact our team at SA Running Injury Clinic today to schedule your appointment for plantar fasciitis in Adelaide.

 _________________________________________________________________________